Peer reviewed publications

 Editors: Belarte, Masriera, Paardekooper & Santacana Mestre

-2011 we organised a conference in Calafell (near Barcelona) on the debate about on-site reconstruction of archaeological remains.
+2011 we organised a conference in Calafell (ES) on the debate about on-site reconstruction of archaeological remains.
 This was the 6th international archaeological conference at Calafell.
 Papers include important sites like Colonial Williamsburg (USA), Guedelon (FR), Carnuntum (AT) and Xanten (DE).
 I was one of the editors of the articles (text and contents) and worked on the English texts although I am no native speaker.

 Guide to the archaeological open air museums in Europe